Skip to main content

 Keep harmful radioactive waste out of our children's food, conventionally grown or organic

-repeatedly brought to the attention of HHS and MAHA leaders and to date there has been no official response, as reported by Food Safety News.
-However, recent radioactive shrimp recalls involving 13 states and multiple seafood brands is a significant development that the problem is being taken seriously at long last.
+The issue has been repeatedly brought to the attention of HHS and MAHA leaders and to date there has been no official response, as reported by Food Safety News.
+However, recent radioactive shrimp recalls involving as many as 35 states and multiple seafood brands underscores that the problem is being taken seriously at long last.
 The recalls have shined a laser beam on the issue and we must keep up the pressure to educate lawmakers, the food industry, the public and media.

 In 2023 the former ambassador to Japan, Raham Emanuel, announced that the U.S. military would begin purchasing Japanese seafood, particularly from the Fukushima Prefecture, to help offset the impact of China's ban on Japanese seafood imports following the release of treated radioactive water from the Fukushima nuclear plant.
+Food, including fruit and seafood from Japan's Fukushima Prefecture, has been sold at high-end department stores and at food fairs around the US.

 Why is this important?